gconsigli/ai-watermarking/README.md

 Read more on Medium about this project and how watermarking works: https://medium.com/@consigli/ai-vs-reality-whats-real-watermarking-1c1d2277d2db

 ## Currently this repository consists of code for:

 * An image watermarking system (Jupyter Notebook Python file)
 * A text watermarking system (coming soon)

+## Requirements:

+The Jupyter Notebooks in this repository can be used in Google Colab or locally.
+If you are interested in running this locally, make sure to install the latest version of Python compatible with PyTorch and the necessary libraries:

+``pip install torch transformers pillow diffusers``

 ## Acknowledgments